badpaybad/laravel-with-angular/README.md

 # ng serve

+              ng serve --base-href=/angularsample/

-First, create a proxy.conf.json file in your Angular project root:
+or First, create a proxy.conf.json file in your Angular project root:

 `
           {